alexbfree/thesis/src/chapter-10.md

 | A larger scale example of individuals forcing giant corporations to change is seen in the case of Facebook.
 In the early 2010s, Austrian lawyer Max Schrems began to pressure Facebook to disclose more personal data to their users.
 He created a tool to enable people to make their own data access requests, which over 40,000 people used.
 Faced with an overwhelming volume of work and massive liability of future data access requests, Facebook was forced to launch the self-service _Download Your Information (DYI)_ download tool, increasing transparency for all Facebook users worldwide [@solon2012].
 Facebook was forced to increase its transparency further when Paul-Olivier Dehaye (now CEO of Hestia.ai) made a GDPR request (later backed by legal action) to force Facebook to disclose more information about which advertisers Facebook had enabled to target him using the _Facebook Custom Audiences_ feature.
 Apparently in order to avoid being embarrassed in court, Facebook updated _DYI_ so that every user's downloaded information includes a list of advertisers who have added you to a _Custom Audience_ [@dehaye2017].
 Dehaye and Schrems both continue to act as HDR reformers and civic hackers following the discovery-driven activism approach, through their organisations _Hestia.ai_ [[ARI7.2OLD](#ari-digipower-OLD)] and privacy rights organisation _noyb.eu_ ('none of your business') [@schrems2017] respectively. |

-### Design Insight 10: Collectives can compare and unify their data and use their pooled knowledge to demand change.
+### Principle 10: Collectives can Compare and Unify their Data and use their Pooled Knowledge to Demand Change.

 <span class="editnote">Position that this is designing at sociotechnical level</span>